(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

 Interestingly, as detailed in Appendix~\ref{sec:IfA_App}, this DM scenario predicts a significant continuum MeV emission, which could potentially explain the observed excess in MeV \(\gamma\)-rays~\cite{Karwin_2023, Orlando_2017}.
 Additionally, the model is testable with the upcoming CMB-S4 experiment~\cite{CMB-S4}, offering a unique opportunity to confirm or challenge its validity.

-\emph{Acknowledgements---} P.D.L. is supported by the Juan de la Cierva JDC2022-048916-I grant, funded by MCIU/AEI/10.13039/501100011033 European Union "NextGenerationEU"/PRTR.
+\emph{Acknowledgements---} We would like to thank Chris Capiello and Filippo Sala for useful discussions.
+P.D.L. is supported by the Juan de la Cierva JDC2022-048916-I grant, funded by MCIU/AEI/10.13039/501100011033 European Union "NextGenerationEU"/PRTR.
 The work of P.D.L. is also supported by the grants PID2021-125331NB-I00 and CEX2020-001007-S, both funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
 P.D.L. also acknowledges the MultiDark Network, ref.
 RED2022-134411-T. This project used computing resources from the Swedish National Infrastructure for Computing (SNIC) under project No.2022/3-27 partially funded by the Swedish Research Council through grant no. 2018-05973.
 D.G.~acknowledges support from the project ``Theoretical Astroparticle Physics (TAsP)'' funded by INFN.
 The research conducted by M.A., A.D., G.M and P.P.~receives partial funding from the European Union–Next generation EU (through Progetti di Ricerca di Interesse Nazionale (PRIN) Grant No. 202289JEW4).

 \widetext \makeatletter {A\arabic{equation}} {A\arabic{figure}}